Opening a wicker repair shop

 Main Street Zumbro Falls, MN 1998

-Since long ago, I had appointed myself the unofficial Welcome Wagon for Zumbro Falls, I went outside and struck up a conversation with this newbie to our town, who frankly looked a bit lost.
+Since long ago, I had appointed myself the unofficial Welcome Wagon for Zumbro Falls, (I’m really a nosy-rosy), I went outside and struck up a conversation with this newbie to our town, who frankly looked a bit lost.

 small-town-mn-zumbro-falls